DENTURES

 Denture follow up…

 Older dentures will often require a reline.
 The bone in the mouth is constantly changing and can cause the denture to not fit as well over time.
-When this happens, a simple reline can once again improve the fit.
+When this happens, a simple reline may improve the fit.

-Discuss with your dentist if you are noticing excessive amounts of food getting trapped under the denture, or if your denture feels loose.
+Discuss with the dentist if excessive amounts of food is getting trapped under the denture, or if the denture feels loose.